robtaylor/VACASK/benchmark/README.md

 Each case was run 6 times.
 The first run was not timed.
 We assumed that the caches are filled after the first run so the performance variability in subsequent runs is smaller.
 No results were stored in files to prevent disk IO operations from affecting the results.
 Timing includes the whole run - loading of the input files, parsing, elaboration, and simulation.
 The tables list the average values across 5 runs.
 The standard deviation of timings was below 2% of the average.
 You can review the methodology by looking at [benchmark.py](benchmark.py).

 Ngspice, Xyce and Gnucap were using builtin models of circuit elements.
 VACASK used Ngspice models converted into Verilog-A by [Verilog-A Distiller](https://codeberg.org/arpadbuermen/VADistiller).
-The simplified noise model was used (`simplified_noise` set to `True`) and opvars that induce extra internal nodes were left out (`opvars_intnodes` set to `False`) to make models as close as possible to the ones provided by Ngspice in terms of complexity.
+The simplified noise model was used and opvars that induce extra internal nodes were left out (model variant `sn`) to make models as close as possible to the ones provided by Ngspice in terms of complexity.
 The CMOS test problems used the PSP103.4 MOSFET model.

 For each test problem the number of timepoints and the number of Newton-Raphson (NR) iterations (residual evaluations for Xyce) is listed.
 In some cases the number of rejected timepoints is also given.
 All benchmarks were run on a computer with an AMD Threadripper 7970 processor.